Infersync vs Asana: keep cross-functional planning, add the engineering decision layer

 These are use cases where Asana is genuinely the better fit.
 We'll tell you straight.

-- Cross-functional organisations where marketing, ops, design, and engineering all live in the same tool with shared goals and portfolios.
+- Cross-functional organisations where marketing, ops, design, and engineering all store and track work in the same tool with shared goals and portfolios.

 - Company-wide goal tracking (OKRs), portfolios, workload views, and timeline / Gantt planning across many teams.